-That said, I was content with this cork solution that I came up with.
+That said, I was content with this ‘po girls cork solution.

 The digital invite and consequential graphics were inspired by this Pin:

-My husband worked with me on the details of the menu, as he usually does.
+My husband worked with me on modifying the recipes, as he usually does.
+(One can’t always get what they want when they want it in Macau.
+Did I say that already?)
 I am very grateful for that!
-I think I mention in my Bio here that I adore a good collaboration.
+I think I mention in my Bio that I adore a good collaboration.

 His mother, a fabulous practically Jain* chef, taught him to cook as a child and he has a superb palette!
 As a parent I have to wonder which came first.

 Note to self: add to your gratitude jar, already, that you are very thankful that your mother-in-law managed to domesticate her second son.
 He, Rahul, is most comfortable in the Kitchen.